Rebecca9785/NBA-Game-Prediction-MengYuan-Shi-Austin-Le/README.md

 ### Warning
 Our group has altered and used the graphsage implementation that can be received from https://github.com/williamleif/GraphSAGE .
-We made minor changes within the model and inputs to align with the goals of our project, but we would like to cite them as a source for the main graphsage implementation
+We made minor changes within the model and inputs to align with the goals of our project, but we would like to cite them as a source for the main graphsage implementation.

 ### Running the project